domysh/ctfbox/README.md

 Before run the competition, you can customize additional settings in the `config.json` file:

-- `wireguard_start_port`: The starting port for WireGuard connections.
+- `wireguard_port`: The port for WireGuard connections.
 - `dns`: The DNS server to be used internally in the network.
 - `wireguard_profiles`: The number of WireGuard profiles to be created for each team.
 - `max_vm_cpus`: The maximum number of CPUs allocated to each VM.